As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Coffee, that delightful brew that jumpstarts our mornings, owes much of its charm to caffeine.
 Ever wondered why some cups seem more potent than others?
 It’s time to explore the factors that influence caffeine extraction during the brewing process.

-1. Grinding Size: the Grounds Matter
+1. Grinding Size: The Grounds Matter

 The grind size of your coffee beans plays a crucial role in caffeine extraction.
 Picture it like this: smaller particles expose more surface area, allowing hot water to extract more caffeine.
 Espresso, with its fine grind, extracts caffeine rapidly, resulting in a strong and concentrated cup.
 Coarser grinds, like those used in French press coffee, lead to a slower extraction and a milder caffeine kick.